 Microblading healing process day by day

 Day 14-21.
 Your brows will darken until the full color takes effect.
-At this point you’ll be able to know what they’re look like finished, and you can see if you want anything fixed at your 6-week touch-up appointment.
+At this point, you’ll be able to know what they look like finished.
+You can see if you want anything fixed at your 6-week touch-up appointment.

 The result?
 Yes, microblading is worth it